ammarsalam/Web-Based-Sentiment-Analysis-on-Mobile-Operating-System-using-SVM/README.md

-# Get started with React Web based Sentiment Analysis
+# Get Started with React Web Based Sentiment Analysis

+## Overview of the Project
 This project is a Web Based Sentiment Analysis on Mobile Operating System using SVM.

+## Steps to run
 You need to setup the database first to run this project through "https://github.com/ammarsalam/Setup-React-App"

-# Steps to run

 1) Prerequisites
 ----------------